 Schedule Regular Checkups

 Contact us for a hot tub checkup in order to ensure that your tub is operating the way it should.
 A qualified service technician will give your tub thorough 16 point inspection and will identify any areas that need attention.
-To schedule an inspection, call 403-327-7665 or complete the online Service Request Form.
+To schedule an inspection, call/text 403-327-7665 or complete the online Service Request Form.

 When a hot tub is properly cared for and maintained, it should last for at least 20 years.
 Proper water care and regular mechanical maintenance will save major repair costs and ensure many, many years of enjoyment.